Chris1221/allerID/README.md

 shiny::runApp("shiny")
 ```

 Contributions are very much welcome, please see the relevant section in the app.
+If something breaks, please copy paste the `log.txt` provided by `goldi` as it will give me more information as to what happenned.